dylanwaynefoster/100-days-of-code/log.md

 **Today's Progress**: Not much at all :-( ...
 I worked for over 2 hours and seriously jacked up my UI.
 I'm not uploading this to Github.

 **Thoughts**: Need to search the web to figure out how other people manage layouts in Java...the built in stuff is really not very good...

+### Day 4: January 7, 2017

+**Today's Progress**: Made a webapp that autofills city, state, and county after zipcode is entered.
+I lauched this to github pages.

+**Thoughts**: I'm actually pretty proud of it.
+I got the Google geocoding API to work and debugged that it needed to be HTTPS.
+I haven't used APIs successfully this quickly before. https://dylanwaynefoster.github.io/zipToCounty/